Alexander-556/PowerShellScripts/docs/Setup/oh-my-posh_Setup.md

 11. Close and restart your terminal to load new environment variable
 12. Check again by running command `oh-my-posh`

 For more information about environment variables and the `PATH` mechanism, check out this helpful explanation: [SuperUser](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them).
+If you came from [PowerShell Setup Guide](./PowerShell_Setup.md#how-to-configure-powershell) to take a look at how to configure the environment variable, feel free to use the link to go back.

 ### Fonts